My personal highlight: Discovering an enchanting pearl full of culture & extraordinary delicacies only a few hours by train from Zurich!

 Welcome to the world’s leading international training centre for Italian Cuisine, founded by the Italian Master Chef Gualtiero Marchesi.
 Walking around in the beautiful Palazzo Ducale of Colorno makes you feel in heaven.
 Surrounded by an intense variety of smells that constantly stimulate my senses I feel that here is where the magic happens!
 We had the chance to visit a class in the first year of education learning cutting techniques, another class was creating beautiful chocolate sculptures made all by hand!

 ALMA covers an area of 5’000 square metres.
 The classrooms are fully equipped for training professionals.

 ALMA educates chefs and pastry chefs, bakery chefs, assistants for restaurants, bar managers and food & beverage managers coming from all around the world.
 Annually 1100 students graduate at ALMA.
 This is probably the best investment ever for a future as well as an extraordinary training experience.

 Their events and some of the classes are open to everyone.
 I absolutely recommend booking one and experiencing these unique surroundings live!
 Get more about the available events here.

 From Zurich, it’s easy to take the train to Milan.
 SBB offers a good timetable with attractive prices.
 From Milan, you can choose the Frecciabianca Train that takes you to Parma in only 1 hour.
 For the future new direct connections to Bologna are planned.
 I like to express a big thank you to SBB & Trenitalia for the excellent and smooth ride to Parma.

 Where to sleep in Parma

-Get in contact to ask your quote.
-Price vary from ca. 100 Euro/night.
+Get in contact to ask for your quote.
+Price varies from ca. 100 Euro/night.
 Find more accommodation suggestions here.